-Before testing, each sample shall be split to obtain two test samples.
+Before extraction, each field sample shall be split to obtain two samples of test sample size.
 One of the two test samples from the final split shall be labeled and stored for Department use.
-The Contractor shall perform a washed extraction and test for unacceptable materials on the other test sample according to Department procedures.
+The Contractor shall extract the other test sample according to Department procedures.
 The Engineer reserves the right to test any sample (split or Department-taken) to verify Contractor test results.